HPI-Information-Systems/MELArt/README.md

 # MELArt.
 A Multimodal Entity Linking  Dataset for Art

 Code for the generation of MELArt.
 A Multimodal Entity Linking  Dataset for Art.
+Described in the paper

+> Alejandro Sierra-Múnera, Linh Le, Gianluca Demartini, and Ralf Krestel.
+MELArt: A Multimodal Entity Linking Dataset for Art.
+In Special Issue on Resources for Graph Data and Knowledge.
+Transactions on Graph Data and Knowledge (TGDK), Volume 2, Issue 2, pp. 8:1-8:22, Schloss Dagstuhl – Leibniz-Zentrum für Informatik (2024) [https://doi.org/10.4230/TGDK.2.2.8](https://doi.org/10.4230/TGDK.2.2.8)

+The final dataset can be found [here](https://doi.org/10.48610/8a1ccdf)

-The code for the experiments with the baselines and for generating model-specific versions od the dataset can be found [here](https://github.com/HPI-Information-Systems/MELArt_experiments/)
+The code for the experiments with the baselines and for generating model-specific versions of the dataset can be found [here](https://github.com/HPI-Information-Systems/MELArt_experiments/)

 ## Pre-requisites